michaelkirk/georust_book/src/feature-creek.md

     continue;
   }

-  // Calculate the size of the bridge let bridge_area = {
+  // Compute the size of the bridge let bridge_area = {
     // In the previous article about projections, we learned how to transform lat/lon to a local
     // projection to get useful area calculations.